asw221/dlm/README.md

-Not losing sight of our primary goal, before we finish with this example, let's summarize the fitted DL functions and check how they stack up against true ones (there were in fact different response functions for men and women in this simulation).
+Not losing sight of our primary goal, before we finish with this example, let's summarize the fitted DL functions and check how they stack up against the true ones (there were in fact different response functions for men and women in this simulation).
 `dlmBE` provides a few convenient utilities to extract and visualize estimated DL functions in a fitted model.
 For visualization, the basic syntax is simply